kiarash99Naghavi/-mobile-qa-multiagent/README.md

 ### Using Different LLMs

-Create a new client in `src/mobileqa/llm/`:
+The system is model-agnostic.
+To integrate a different LLM provider, create a new client in [src/mobileqa/llm/](src/mobileqa/llm/):

 ```python
 class CustomLLMClient: